kmandryk/code-challenge-1/README.md

 - go to the backend folder `cd frontend`
 - install the dependency `npm install`
 - run express api `npm start`

+##### linting

+This project has linting enabled, using eslint. run 'npm lint <file>' to perform linting.

+##### deployment

+For purposes of this code challenge demo, this project was deployed to Azure. the site can be viewed at https://ourplaceswebapp.azurewebsites.net/.
+To deploy, the docker image was pushed for each project to an Azure Container Registry (ACR).
+A Web App Service and Web Apps were created to host the images, deployed from the ACR.
+Further instructions can be found in the [azure documentation](https://docs.microsoft.com/en-us/azure/app-service/tutorial-custom-container):

+Please email me for user information.
+(Google API calls aint free! ;) )